bigtoga/Examples/Cloud - Azure/Storage/Managed Disks/Caching Best Practices for Azure Managed Disks.md

 | None  	| For write-only and write-heavy disks  	| Logging disks (SQL transaction logs) 	|
 | ReadOnly  	| for read-only and read-write disks  	| Most disks, SQL data disks  	|
 | ReadWrite  	| Don't use; use only if your application properly handles writing cached data to persistent disks when needed 	| OS disks  	|

+### Read Only performance

+- low Read latency
+- Very high Read IOPS
+- Very high Throughput

+How it works:
+1. Reads performed from cache, which is on the VM memory and local SSD, are much faster than reads from the data disk, which is on the Azure blob storage
+2. Premium Storage does not count the Reads served from cache towards the disk IOPS and Throughput.
+Therefore, your application is able to achieve higher total IOPS and Throughput.